 We had driven forty minutes out from Hat Yai town with our healthcare partners from the hospital to visit Khampoo and her family.
 She lives in a small house that doubles up as a village shop down a narrow lane with her Grandparents and two sisters.

-Khampoo being diagnosed with Type 1 Diabetes last year was life-changing.
+When Khampoo was diagnosed with Type 1 Diabetes last year it was life-changing.
 There was both the emotional impact of having the condition, but also practical changes that the family had to make.

 ‘The doctor told us how important it was for Khampoo to eat well.’ continued Khampoo’s Grandmother.
 ‘So we stopped selling surgery drinks and dug a vegetable patch.’